IowaDave/avr-dx/_posts/2024-04-24-getting-started-with-avr-dx.md

 A useful version of the avrdude utility was obtained by adding the Arduino Nano Every board to my Arduino IDE with the Boards Manager.

 The AVR Dx boards were added to the IDE also, from [https://github.com/SpenceKonde/DxCore/tree/master](https://github.com/SpenceKonde/DxCore/tree/master).

+Programs can be written in "Arduino language" for the Dx chips after installing the board files in the IDE.

+Alternatively, code can control the device by reading from and writing to the internal hardware registers directly.
+This is called "bare-metal" coding.

+Advantages for bare-metal coding include access to more powerful features of the controller that pre-built "Arduino" functions do not implement.

+Arduino IDE places the Dx board files in the "Arduino15" folder on the local computer.
+For each, different model, there is a unique header file that readers should know how to find.
+For example on my Mac, the relevant header for the AVR64DD28 is found at

+<blockquote>/Users/<me>/Library/Arduino15/packages/DxCore/tools/avr-gcc/7.3.0-atmel3.6.1-azduino7/avr/include/avr/ioavr64dd28.h</blockquote>

+It is not necessary for user code to #include that file in a program.
+The IDE takes care of it automatically after selecting the device in the IDE's Tools menu.

+What makes the header file so useful is that it spells out the actual names to use when writing bare metal code.
+I keep it open in a text editor for frequent reference.
+The header implements the naming rules for registers and the data stored in them, as given in the product data sheet.

-The official data sheet and the silicon errata complete the set of essential documentation.
+The official data sheet and the silicon errata complete a minimal set of essential documentation.
 They can be accessed from the product page on the manufacturer's web site.

 Data sheet: [https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/AVR64DD32-28-Complete-DataSheet-DS40002315.pdf](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/AVR64DD32-28-Complete-DataSheet-DS40002315.pdf)